AndreaSimeone/Bigraph-Visualization/README.md

 ## Installing

 Download the [latest release](https://github.com/AndreaSimeone/Bigraph-Visualization/releases/latest) use your favorite web server to run the visualization.
-For create your own Bigraph consider to edit the JSON files contained into the Data folder and use a [JSON validator](https://jsonlint.com/).
+For the creation of your own Bigraph consider to edit the JSON files contained into the Data folder and use a [JSON validator](https://jsonlint.com/).

 ## Package Overview